zoot101/snapraid-daily/README.md

 /path/to/hook start
 ```

 The end hook(s) are then executed after all sync/scrub operations have been carried out just before the final notification is sent.
-They is also executed if the
+They are also executed if the
 script exits due to an error condition encountered during any of the main **SnapRAID** operations (touch/diff/sync/scrub).
 The end hook(s) are
 also passed an "end" argument and are called one-by-one like so: